xenit-eu/docker-patroni/README.md

 ### patronictl

-This image expects a patronictl.yaml in /config
+patronictl.yaml is no longer needed.

 ## Customisation